Connie Morgan - Therapist That Became a Writer

 Connie Morgan: Head shot-yellow outfit

-In my teens, I read the book, A Woman of Substance.
+In my early twenties, I read the book A Woman of Substance.
 The story was about a woman who built a career for herself during a time when women were less likely to do so.
-This book inspired me to seek a path where I could find both independence and worth.
+This book inspired me to seek a path where I could establish both my independence and worth.
 However, that wasn’t the route I initially took.

 Fortunately, my second husband has always been my champion, supporting my desire for self-growth.
 When I was a dental assistant, I used my bonuses to pay for evening and weekend college classes at The Evergreen State College.
-I wrote a thesis-sized Life Experience paper for which Evergreen awarded me a full year’s college credit.
-I titled it A Process of Change.
-I wrote about the knowledge I had gained from the self-help movement and the education I received through a program at the Unity School of Religious Studies at the World Headquarters in Kansas City, Missouri to become a licensed Unity teacher.
+I wrote a thesis-sized Life Experience paper, for which Evergreen awarded me a full year’s college credit.
+The paper was titled A Process of Change.
+It synthesized the knowledge I had gained from the self-help movement and the education I received through a program at the Unity School of Religious Studies at the World Headquarters in Kansas City, Missouri, where I became a licensed Unity teacher.
 After graduating from Evergreen, I received a Master’s in Psychology/Counseling from Antioch University in Seattle, Washington.
-I worked for 20 years as a Licensed Mental Health Counselor in child and family services and for an Employee Assistance Consortium.
-The work was rewarding and challenging, but also taxing on me emotionally and spiritually.
+I worked for 20 years as a licensed mental health counselor for child and family services and an Employee Assistance Consortium.
+The work was rewarding, while taxing emotionally and spiritually.

 Writing stories has become a source of fulfillment for me.
-There is enjoyment in giving my characters a chance to grow in resilience, to heal, to love, and to find endeavors that are meaningful to them.
+I enjoy giving my characters a chance to grow in resilience, to heal, to love, and to find endeavors that are meaningful to them.
 What a pleasure it is for me to provide them with their happy-ever-after, or at least have them grow during their journey with me.

-Along with being a wife, I am a mother to a handsome, competent son who is an engaged father of two wonderful teenage girls – whom I love dearly.
+Along with being a wife, I am a mother to a handsome, competent son who is an engaged father of two wonderful teenage girls, whom I love dearly.
 I’m a hands-on person.
-Throughout my adult life, I have grown an organic garden, gotten grubby during home remodeling projects, and enjoyed creative endeavors using a wide variety of mediums.
-HGTV is one of my favorite programs.
+Throughout my adult life, I have grown an organic garden and had no hesitation about getting grubby during home remodeling projects.
+I’ve enjoyed creative endeavors using a wide variety of mediums.
+HGTV is one of my favorite TV programs.

 I call myself a high-functioning introvert (I’m an INFJ with my F &T almost equal.
-(For those who know of Myers Briggs Personality Typing.)
-I value my time alone, but I can hold my own in a group discussion or present a passionate speech in front of a large crowd (though I have not done that in years).
-With empathic attributes, I am an emotional person—which means I cry easily.
+(For those who know of Myers-Briggs Personality Typing.)
+I value my time alone, but I look forward to a group discussion, and I am capable of presenting a passionate speech in front of a large crowd (though I have not done that in years).
+With empathic attributes, I am an emotional person, which means I cry easily.
 (So embarrassing.)
 Since childhood, I’ve shown an innate desire to support the growth of others.
 Therefore, I hope readers receive something of value from my newsletters and stories.
 Thank you for your interest.